kubernetes-retired/service-catalog/docs/design.md

 use the ServiceInstanceCredential `Name` property as the name of the Secret.

-ServiceInstanceCredentials are not required to be in the same Kubenetes Namespace as the Service ServiceInstance.
-This allows for sharing of Service ServiceInstances across Applications and Namespaces.
+ServiceInstanceCredentials are not required to be in the same Kubenetes Namespace as the Service Instance.
+This allows for sharing of Service Instances across Applications and Namespaces.

 In addition to the Secret, the Controller will also create a Pod Injection